Cryptric/Control-Labyrinth-Robot/README.md

 ## Running the project
+First active the virtual python environment if created during the project setup.

 To run the project flash the Arduino code `ServoControl/ServoControl.ino` to a Arduino Nano and wire the servos corresponding to this diagram:

 ![](ArduinoServoConnection.png)